 KDKA-TV Afternoon Forecast (10/21)

-Get the latest weather updates with First Alert Meteorologist Mary Ours' forecast.
+Get the latest weather updates with First Alert Meteorologist Ron Smiley's forecast.

 View CBS News In